TerryMooreII/sia/readme.md

 npm install forever concurrently http-server
 ```

-coming soon will be a simple way to run a local web server to see live updates to posts and pages as you work via the `sia` command.
+Coming soon will be a simple way to run a local web server to see live updates to posts and pages as you work via the `sia` command.

 ## Templates and site configuration